Team-Gigabyte/quotobot/README.md

 node index.js
 ```
 ### Tentative Timeline
-Publish v1.0 of the bot: **August 30** (by the latest): **70+ QUOTES!
-The quotes will be nice and embedded!**
+~~Publish v1.0 of the bot: **August 30** (by the latest): **70+ QUOTES!
+The quotes will be nice and embedded!**~~

-Publish v.1.0.x of the bot: **We might periodically add more quotes and features, including general features unrelated to quotes!
-There is no deadline as school will restart and time to work on this project will be limited.**
+Future releases of the bot: **We might periodically add more quotes and features, including general features unrelated to quotes!
+This is not certain to happen as school will restart and time to work on this project will be limited.**

 Any pull requests are appreciated.
 ## Technical Notes
 This bot mainly uses Node.js and Discord.js.
 The quotes are stored in an SQLite database and accessed using the `sqlite3` module.
 The weather comes from OpenWeatherMap.
-(Ignore the quotes-legacy.json file, as we don't use JSON for the quotes anymore.
+(Ignore the quotes-legacy.json file, as the code doesn't use JSON for the quotes anymore.
 If you want to see the quotes without using SQLite, take a look at the quotes.db.csv file.)